Skip to content

 <V> V getObj(Wrapper<T> queryWrapper, Function<? super Object, V> mapper);

-Return Value: Query result, which may be an entity object, Map object, or other types.
+Return Value: The query result, which may be an entity object, Map object, or other type.

 Parameter Description:

-booleanthrowExWhether to throw exception when multiple results exist
+booleanthrowExWhether to throw exception when multiple results found

 TentityEntity object